 Corby's shipment patterns to the LBs will not always exactly match short-term consumer purchase patterns.
 However, given the importance of monitoring consumer consumption trends over the long term, the Company stays abreast of consumer purchase patterns in Canada through its member affiliation with the Association of Canadian Distillers ("ACD"), which tabulates and disseminates consumer purchase information it receives from the LBs to its industry members.
 Corby refers to this data throughout this MD&A as "retail sales", which are measured in volume (measured in nine-litre case equivalents).
-In the past, the Company was also able to provide retail value information (measured in Canadian dollars).
-The Company has reintroduced retail level analysis starting the last quarter of fiscal 2017 as the province of British Columbia cycled their move to wholesale pricing.
+The Company reintroduced retail level analysis starting the last quarter of fiscal 2017 as the province of British Columbia cycled their move to wholesale pricing.
 Current retail value information as discussed in this MD&A is based on available pricing information as provided by the ACD and the LBs.